 How to see elevation in Google Maps

-How to find elevation on Google Maps web
+How to find elevation on Google Maps (on the web)

-First, open Google Maps and find the location of the elevation you want to view by searching for it in the search bar or clicking on its pin.
+First, open Google Maps and find the location you want to view by searching for it in the search bar or clicking on its pin.

 Second, click the Layers icon in the lower-left corner of the map.